Provi-hack-do-agora-Equipe-Eleven/back-end/README.md

   "password": "Rua 1"
 }
 ```

 ### EndPoint Return

-_Return a object with token and user data_
+_Returns an object with token and user data_

 ```json
 [